 Navigating the New Era of British Design

-British actress Daisy Edgar-Jones championed the new creative direction of Alexander McQueen, arriving in a sharply tailored, dark romantic gown that perfectly matched the season’s shift toward structured armor.
-The dress paired a corseted, structured bodice with fluid, heavy fabric draping, creating an intriguing tension between strength and vulnerability.
+British actress Daisy Edgar-Jones championed the new creative direction of Alexander McQueen, arriving in a sharply tailored, romantic gown that perfectly matched the season’s shift toward simplicity yet with infinite attention to detail.
+The dress paired a cinched, structured bodice with fluid fabric draping, creating an intriguing tension between ethereal strength and vulnerability.

-Elevated by architectural high-jewelry pieces from Boucheron, the look was an intentional nod to the historic, boundary-pushing legacy of British fashion design.
-The intricate, hand-stitched detailing across the torso echoed the anatomical themes featured heavily in the museum’s Costume Art exhibition, proving that new creative leadership can successfully honor a house’s radical roots while maintaining high-street relevance.
+Elevated by architectural jewellery pieces from Boucheron, the look was an intentional nod to the historic, boundary-pushing legacy of British fashion design.
+The intricate, hand-stitched detailing across the torso echoed the anatomical themes featured heavily in the museum’s Costume Art exhibition, proving that new creative leadership can successfully honour a house’s radical roots while maintaining high-street relevance.
+A shame there was not a larger picture.

 The Deconstructed Maternity: Adwoa Aboah in Simone Rocha